 Today I continue my quest in creating and posting one block a day of the fabulous That Town And Country Quilt by the lovely Susan Claire.
 This is day one hundred and ninety-one of that project.

-Looks like grass, thistle and dandelions.
+It looks like grass, thistle, and dandelions.

-I hope it’s not a very big patch because whoever is doing the mowing is using an old fashioned push mower.
+I hope it’s not a very big patch because whoever is doing the mowing is using an old-fashioned push mower.

-A long time ago when Scott and I were first married I brought home a push mower.
+A long time ago, when Scott and I were first married, I brought home a push mower.

 I thought it would be a good workout.
 It was a used machine that I probably dug out of the back of my dad’s barn.